-Two sets of twenty-five benthic invertebrate specimens were distributed in 2009/10.
-The first of the year's RT circulations (RT37) was a general invertebrate ring test.
-The specimens included representatives of the major phyla and approximately 52% of the taxa were annelids, 32% were molluscs and 16% were crustaceans.
-The second circulation (RT38) comprised 'targeted' specimens of taxa without errors from previously ring tests (a 'beginners' training pack'); participants were not aware of the theme of this exercise.
-The specimens included representatives of the major phyla and approximately 44% of the taxa were annelids (36% polychaetes and 8% oligochaetes), 36% were molluscs, 16% were crustaceans and 4% were echinoderms.
+Two sets of twenty-five benthic invertebrate specimens were distributed in 2010/11.
+The first of the year's RT circulations (RT39) was a general invertebrate ring test.
+The specimens included representatives of the major phyla; 32% of the taxa were molluscs, 28% were crustaceans, 24% were annelids, 8% were echinoderms and 8% from minor phyla.
+The second circulation (RT40) comprised 'targeted' specimens of taxa found at the limit of their range; participants were not aware of the theme of this exercise.
+The specimens included representatives of the major phyla; 52% of the taxa were molluscs, 28% were crustaceans and 20% were annelids (16% polychaetes and 4% oligochaetes).
 Details of substratum, salinity, depth and geographical location were provided for all ring test specimens to assist identification.